Home > Cruises > Asia Cruises > Discover The Islands Of Japan

 This afternoon we will continue to Kurashiki where we explore the old merchant quarter and its 17th Century wooden warehouses painted white with traditional black tiles, along a canal framed with weeping willows and filled with koi.
 There is also a chance to visit the Ohara Museum of Art which includes rare works by Matisse, Picasso and Renoir as well as collections from Japan's famous Mingei movement including ceramics by Hamada Shoji.

 This morning we sail into Honshu's largest port city Osaka where modern architecture and a vibrant dining scene are nestled alongside the 16th Century shogunate Osaka Castle.
-After breakfast there will be a complimentary coach to a central hotel or to the Osaka airport.
+After breakfast there will be a complimentary coach to a central hotel or the Kansai International Airport.
 To allow time for disembarkation procedures and travel from Osaka, we do not recommend booking flights departing before 1300 hours.
 Note: Voyage HA250424 operates in reverse, embarking in Osaka and disembarking in Kanazawa with a transfer to Tokyo.
+Voyage HA260419 is one day shorter and does not visit Fukuoka and visits Busan instead of Ulsan, please see brochure for full details.

 Heritage Adventurer